 In this article we’ll dive into how much Chow Chows shed and the reasons they shed so much.
 Plus, we found real owner testimonials on their shedding.
 And finally, we discuss how you can minimize shedding as much as possible.

 - Reasons Why Chows Shed A Lot

 Why do some dog breeds shed so much less, while the Chow Chow sheds a lot?
 The answer lies in the reason why these dogs were bred and how they adapt to their natural surrounding.
 Not all dogs were developed for the same reasons, after all.

 Furthermore, Chows can also shed due to poor health and nutrition.
 According to veterinarians, diet is crucial in your Chow Chow developing a healthy and glossy coat.
 Let’s examine the different causes of Chow Chow shedding.

 As you may already know, the Chow Chow originated in China.
-But according to researchers, there is a growing belief that these dogs actually came from the Arctic Circle, traveling to Northern China through Mongolia, Siberia and Tibet.
+But according to historians, there is a growing belief that these dogs actually came from the Arctic Circle.
+In other words, they traveled to Northern China through Mongolia, Siberia and Tibet.

 Like other dog breeds from freezing climate, Chow Chows needed a coat thick enough to withstand the harsh winter temperatures.
 At the same time, they needed a coat that can adapt to the drastic seasonal changes of the environment.

 For these reasons, the Chow was bred with one of the fluffiest coats in the canine kingdom.
 Can you imagine a hairless Chinese Crested (or other hairless dogs) trying to do efficient work through the rough temperatures of Northern China?

 In addition, Chows were bred to do all types of jobs in the snow.
 Not only did they hunt, guard and herd, but they also pulled sled for miles at a time.
 There’s a reason why sleigh-pulling dogs, such as the Husky, Malamute or Samoyed, all share a similar thick coat.